The Spine Institute of Southeast Texas

 An estimated 30 million Americans live with persistent back pain, making it one of the most common forms of chronic pain.
 Lower back pain, in particular, is the leading cause of disability worldwide, and a frequent reason for missed work in the United States.
-At The Spine Institute of Southeast Texas in Pearland, Texas, and Bellaire, Texas, Dr. Thomas Jones II has the diagnostic tools to uncover the underlying cause of your pain and the expertise to apply the right treatment.
+At The Spine Institute of Southeast Texas in Pearland, Houston, and Lake Jackson, Texas, Dr. Thomas Jones II has the diagnostic tools to uncover the underlying cause of your pain and the expertise to apply the right treatment.
 If you’re looking for long-term back pain relief, call or book your appointment online today.

 Your spine is a complex structure made up of bones, joints, discs, ligaments, and nerves.
 When something is wrong with any part of this structure, even simple movements can lead to stiffness, discomfort, or pain.